myerco/CafeGeek/docs/unreal-engine/index.md

 &nbsp;&nbsp;[12.1 Utilizando Niagara](#)

 <a name="1"></a>
-## Capítulo 1 - Desenvolvendo jogos digitais
+## CAPÍTULO 1 - Desenvolvendo jogos digitais

 ![Figura: So, You Want to Be a Game Developer? - https://medium.com/swlh/so-you-want-to-be-a-game-developer-e3b7f9f4ac70](https://miro.medium.com/max/875/0*OlVTuxFz-Qn7oTUn "Figura: So, You Want to Be a Game Developer? - https://medium.com/swlh/so-you-want-to-be-a-game-developer-e3b7f9f4ac70")